Skip to main content

 • Submit any additional requested documentation.

-• Students will be notified of their award offer through their my.tridenttech.edu email.
+• Students will be notified of award offer via my.tridenttech.edu email.

 • Accept your pending loans in Financial Aid Self-Service.